 Gambling has a long history in Canada.
-Today it is accepted by most as a valid recreational activity but this was not always the case.
+Today it is accepted by many as a valid recreational activity but this was not always the case.
 In 1892, the original Criminal Code of Canada allowed gambling in specific circumstances, and while lotteries were used to raise money for charity and other social causes, gambling was not a widely approved of.
 It was considered a threat to morality and religion: it weakened values like spending money wisely and good honest labor, and was also tied to organized crime.

 The following video from the Nova Scotia Gaming Corporation outlines the various entities that are involved with gambling in Nova Scotia.